 Cables.
 You’ll need an HDMI cable with the correct-sized plug for your camera.
 It comes with a dedicated USB cable, and they recommend that you use only that cable with this device.

 Software.
 It doesn’t require any special drivers or dedicated software.
 All you need is an app that can display the feed.
 I use Quicktime (File > New Movie Recording > change source), but there are a large number of apps that can do it.
-Basically any app that can display a webcam feed or video input can do it, including VLC, Skype, and Windows’ built-in camera app.
-You can then either screen capture those of use a feature built into some of those apps to capture a JPG frame.
+Basically, any app that can display a webcam feed or video input can do it, including VLC, Skype, and Windows’ built-in camera app.
+You can then either screen capture those or use a feature built into some of those apps to capture a JPG frame.
 If you want to turn it into a screencast, apps like ScreenFlow will do it.

 Cameras.
 Not every camera has HDMI output, and not every camera that does have the port outputs the same kind of video stream.
 The GoPro HERO5, for example, has a dedicated HDMI display that doesn’t include menu settings, whereas the HERO4 models do.
-On some cameras you can get through-the-lens live streaming; on others you can’t.
+On some cameras, you can get through-the-lens live streaming; on others, you can’t.

 Examples Screenshots with the Magewell USB Capture HDMI

 Here are a few examples of menu screen captures using this method from a few different cameras.